Lost Love

 He jerked the gun from his mouth.
 “Go away!”

+“It’s a Valentine’s card.”
 Sally stood in the hallway with Hank positioned behind her, his camera rolling.
-Urine and stale beer tainted the air.
+The stench of urine and stale beer tainted the air.
 This was one of those down-and-out stories she enjoyed covering: Lost Love.
 It was perfect for the upcoming Valentine’s Day broadcast.

 The door creaked.
 An unkempt man wearing stained underwear appeared.
-The odor of booze exploded through the doorway.
-“A card from Cynthia?” he rasped.
-“That’s not possible.”
+The odor of booze wafted through the doorway.

 “It’s postmarked February 14th, 1982, Loveland, Colorado.”
 She held out a weathered envelope for Mr. Evan’s inspection.
 “It was lost in the mail.”